 The population of Oklahoma increases each year with a population growth rate of 0.52% (20,800).
 Oklahoma population 2023: 4,021,753.
 The total surface area measures 69,898 square miles, the state has a relatively low population density, ranking it 35th in country.
 Tinker is in the central and most populated portion of the state.

 Cities that are in close proximity to Tinker include:

 Tinker Air Force Base and the Oklahoma City Air Logistics Center are located in the "Heart of Oklahoma", Oklahoma City (Oklahoma County), just five miles from downtown Oklahoma City (OKC).
 The OKC Metro area is very military-friendly and the cost of living is reasonable.
-Call the Airman & Family Readiness Center (A&FRC) at (405)739-2747 for more information on things to do in the area.
+Call the Military & Family Readiness Center (M&FRC) at (405)739-2747 for more information on things to do in the area.

 Tinker AFB is located in Midwest City, Oklahoma.
 The location is five miles east of OKC and is south of I-40 and to the East of I-35.
 You will see many signs on both I-40 & I-35 for Tinker AFB.
 The main gate is located just south of I-40 at Air Depot Blvd.

 Will Rogers World Airport